-Graduates of the Bachelor of Business (Marketing) will demonstrate knowledge and skills to solve problems and exploit opportunities in diverse business contexts through evidence-based and creative marketing strategies.
-The program provides an initial foundation year of key business disciplines such as Information Systems, Accounting, Business Law and Management whilst latter years provide students with knowledge and skills in the major areas of marketing related to professional practice.
-The program is characterised by a final capstone subject which provides students with the opportunity to apply their learning to real world problem solving.
+Bachelor of Business (Marketing) graduates will demonstrate knowledge and skills to solve problems and exploit opportunities in diverse business contexts through evidence-based and creative marketing strategies.
+The program provides an initial foundation year of key business disciplines such as Information Systems, Accounting, Business Law and Management, whilst latter years provide students with knowledge and skills in the major areas of marketing related to professional practice.
+The program is characterised by a final capstone subject that allows students to apply their learning to real-world problem-solving tasks.